Last updated on January 28, 2020 at 02:10 pm

 - Offer healthier food first.
 Instead of bringing out the nachos and wings first, put out healthier snacks such as vegetables and dip or hummus for the first part of the game.

 - Give the classics a healthy twist.
 A football party wouldn’t be complete without nachos, wings, and chips and dip.
 There are plenty of ways to make these snacks healthy.
 For nachos, swap out tortilla chips for baked sweet potato chips and pile the toppings on.
 Make spicy buffalo cauliflower instead of wings, or try this recipe for buffalo chicken skewers with blue-cheese dip.
 For creamy dips, use nonfat Greek yogurt instead of sour cream.

 Do you have other tips for hosting a healthy football party?
-Let us know by leaving a comment or by tweeting us!
+Let us know by leaving a comment below!